Harness engineering

 These writeups show how this can go wrong in practice:

-MCP servers can run locally (like npx @playwright/mcp ),
+MCP servers can run locally (like npx @playwright/mcp ), which lets your agent interact with your local environment.

-or be remote HTTP-based servers, like Linear MCP ,
+They can also be remote HTTP-based servers, like Linear MCP , that connect your agent to remote services.

 Pros and cons